dandybits/ExData_Project2/README.md

 # ExData_Project2
 Dear Reviewers!

-sorry I'm late :)
+sorry I'm late :(

 But I intend to finish the assignemnt.
-Please check again in 2 days.
+Please check again in a few days.